flotiq/flotiq-docs/docs/panel/webhooks/hosted-webhook.md

-title: Code webhooks
+title: Hosted webhooks
-description: How to use code webhooks in Flotiq
+description: How to use hosted webhooks in Flotiq

-# Code Webhooks
+# Hosted Webhooks

 !!!
 Note
-    Code Sync Webhooks are available starting from the Basic plan and above.
+    Hosted Sync Webhooks are available starting from the Basic plan and above.
 Check pricing and limits on the [Flotiq Pricing page](https://flotiq.com/pricing){:target="_blank"}

-## What are Code Webhook?
+## What are Hosted Webhooks?

-Code Synchronous Webhooks allow you to execute custom code in response to specific events in your Flotiq system.
+Hosted Synchronous Webhooks allow you to execute custom code in response to specific events in your Flotiq system.
 These webhooks provide powerful capabilities to manipulate data, perform validations, and more, by embedding custom logic directly within your workflow.

 Example Use Cases: